 If you are eating the standard American diet now, you need to reign in your carbohydrates and get them down into the keto range.
 This will likely feel more restrictive than the eating window and don’t feel bad if it takes a month or longer to make the transition, but get started.
 Reign it in.

-In my case, my carbs stay under 20 grams a day (and are usually more like 10 grams or less) and I stay in ketosis constantly.
+In my case, my carbs stayed under 20 net grams a day and I stayed in ketosis constantly during my season of aggressive weight loss.
 You may be able to eat more carbs and stay in ketosis.
 We are all a little different.

 A useful tool in this regard are the keto urine sticks which show color when you’re in ketosis.
 (You can find them here through our Amazon partner.)
 When I started the diet, I used the sticks a couple of times a day to watch my descent into ketosis.
 (It took 2 days for good color to show on the stick and 3 days for a very dark color.)
 At times when I am not sure if I’ve blown my keto plan, I’ll use the sticks just to check.
 These aren’t highly accurate measurements but, on the whole, I find them useful tools.
 I do notice a color change based on my own eating behavior and, I expect, in the main, the sticks are reasonable measures of whether you’ve blown the diet with some sort of mystery ingredient at a party or a restaurant.